 Definition of Works.
 For purposes of the definition of Intellectual Property, “works” means all literary works, writings and printed matter including the medium by which they are recorded or reproduced, photographs, art work, pictorial and graphic representations and works of a similar nature, film, motion pictures, digital images, animation cells, and other audiovisual works including positives and negatives thereof, sound recordings, tapes, educational materials, interactive videos and any other materials or products created, produced, conceptualized and fixed in a tangible medium of expression.
 It includes preliminary and final products and nay materials and information developed for the purposes of producing those final products.
 Works do not include articles submitted to peer review or reference journals or independent research projects.

 11.5 Survival

-The provisions set forth herein shall survive any termination or expiration of this Agreement.
+The provisions set forth in this Section shall survive any termination or expiration of this Agreement.

 Article 12 – Special Terms and Conditions

 12.1 Dispute Resolution